*This post may contain affiliate links. Please see my disclosure for more details!*

 The higher temperature technique definitely worked – but be careful if your oven typically runs hot!
 I have a fan oven, and a new one, so I do 200C Fan, and it’s ideal.
 Feel free to lower by 10 degrees though if you’re worried.
 They create a lovely harder exterior, but a gooey and molten centre to your cookie, and it’s honestly EPIC.
 Like beyond epic.

 The best bit I did was weigh my cookies out to 12 equal size lumps of dough – and then flatten each bit of cookie dough into a disc, and wrap around the frozen creme egg.
 Make sure they’re sealed, otherwise you will have a creme egg mess in your oven!
 Try and make the cookie dough even around the whole egg – and don’t try to flatten them.

 As you can see from the photos – these won’t have a typical look, and that’s the idea – it keeps your creme egg whole, and perfect.
-I hope you love these as much as I, and certainly, my creme egg obsessed husband did!
+I hope you love these as much as I, and certainly, my creme egg obsessed friends did!
 X

 Creme Egg Stuffed Cookies!

 - 12 frozen Creme Eggs (large, not mini)